 The Nikon Z f has an excellent autofocus system.
 The Z f uses the same subject detection algorithms as the Nikon Z 9 and Nikon Z 8, advertised to use 'Deep Learning' AI.
 You can even use the camera's subject recognition to help with manual focus by punching in directly to your subject's face or eye, and then once you acquire focus, the focus box around the detected subject will turn green.

-Like the Z 9, it implements what Nikon calls '3D Tracking', which carries over from its DSLR cameras and replaces the subject tracking system on the Nikon Z 6II.
+Like the Z 9, it implements what Nikon calls '3D Tracking', which carries over from its DSLR cameras and replaces the previous subject tracking system on the Nikon Z 6II.
 3D Tracking works by tracking a selected subject behind the focus point with a half-press of the shutter button.
 This mode is great if you have a more precise subject you want to track.
 Otherwise, you can set the area mode to 'Auto-area AF', which will automatically detect any subjects within the entire frame.
 You can then switch between detected subjects with the D-pad.

 The camera's continuous AF tracking ability is great.
 It stays with subjects quite well using the 'Auto-area AF' mode, although it can sometimes get tripped up in busier settings with multiple subjects in the frame.

 If you prefer to use a single focus point, the AF is very reliable overall.
-So long as you keep your subject under the focus point, you'll have little trouble keeping them in focus.
+As long as you keep your subject under the focus point, you'll have little trouble keeping them in focus.
 That said, it can sometimes overshoot or undershoot with a moving subject and not perfectly nail the focus.
 We tested AF using the Nikkor Z 24-70mm f/4 S lens.

 The camera also has a feature called 'Focus Point Stabilization', which uses the IBIS system to stabilize the frame based on the focus point, whether it's in the center of the frame or not.
 This lets you ensure your subject is clear, no matter where they are in the shot.